UiL-OTS-labs/ZEP-EEG-Marker-Module/README.md

 For instance, if the marker' `pulse_length` is 20ms (default) and the `SCHEDULER_PRE_EMPT` setting is 5ms (default) the marker has a minimum of 25ms.
 Within this 25ms period no other markers can be set.

-The only solution is to redesign your experiment so sending two or more markers at nearly the same time does not happen.
+The solution is to redesign your experiment so sending two or more markers at nearly the same time does not happen.

+### Overloading the scheduler
+The scheduler fires slightly before the onset timing of an marker.
+When the scheduler fires (i.e. _expires_) it needs some CPU time to preemptively transfer the marker to the marker device.
+If the transfer does not occur on time the scheduler is considered _being overloaded_.
+This overload can result in a cascade of failed markers.

+The solution is to lighten the load on the CPU during crucial and marked parts of your experiment.
+For instance, try to shuffle at the start of the experiment instead of at the start of a trial.

 ### The timing of the markers varies a lot
 Make sure you avoid using `send_marker()`.
 Use `send_marker()` if you want to insert a marker and care nothing for the accuracy of timing.